 The short answer is: Because we have been in the business for nearly two decades, and we have found, time and time again, that without immediate access to a client's website in an environment we directly control, things just go wrong.
 And then we have to track down the people responsible for the problem and wait for them to fix it.

 Your host provides the very basis on which your website exists and runs.
 When something goes wrong and disinterested parties wield control of the very root of your problem – when they are unresponsive, inexperienced, or overwhelmed by an enormous client base -- that problem becomes very difficult to solve in any coordinated way.

 That's why we're proud to offer what we call Business Class Website Hosting.

 Business Class Website Hosting

 Within a couple months of starting NSG, Don quickly decided that having sites that work most of the time -- without full control over his hosting environment and servers -- was not recipe for success.
 He bit the bullet and purchased servers that NSG controls, and all those problems went away.
 NSG spends a lot of time and money setting them up, hosting them at a data facility, and maintaining them so they continue to run well.
 NSG controls servers in multiple data centers, so that when something goes wrong, they can switch to another.
-All have redundant backups, including the servers at the NSG world headquarters here in Ann Arbor.
+All have redundant backups, including the servers at the NSG world headquarters here in Ann Arbor, Michigan.